AndrewHaglund/blog/content/blog/2024/2023-Review.md

 - *[Roderick on the Line](http://www.merlinmann.com/Roderick/)*: I’ve been listening to the internet’s Merlin Mann and the Long Winters’ John Roderick for a *long time*.
 - *[Upgrade](https://www.relay.fm/upgrade)*: Myke and Jason’s segments on Apple and the entertainment industry keep me coming back week after week.

-I loved [Sir McCartney’s show](https://www.pushkin.fm/podcasts/mccartney-a-life-in-lyrics) where he tells the stories behind his killer songs.**
+I loved [Sir McCartney’s show](https://www.pushkin.fm/podcasts/mccartney-a-life-in-lyrics) where he tells the stories behind his killer songs.[^3]

 In 2024 I want to reduce my podcast intake or introduce more variety.
 It’s too easy for me to pop-in an AirPod and tune-out the world.
 I’m not giving myself enough time for silence.